alchemydc/Book_Generation_Z_Developer/content/1.introduction/generation-z.md

 Generation Z is the generation born after [1996](https://twitter.com/PaoliCGPI/status/961121404048601088).
 Like all generation boundaries, their differences may be generalized and there will always be exceptions to this rule.
 That said, when viewed constructively, it represents an interesting mix of great values and digital capabilities.

 The older members of this generation (at the time of writing, 2018) are about 22 years old.
 They don't remember the 9/11 attackers, were 11 when the first iPhone came out (2007) and are the first real 'born online' generation.
-In parts of the world that are privileged enough to enjoy ubiquitous access to technology, many members of this generation have not experienced a world without ready access to the internet on some kind of device.
+In parts of the world that are privileged enough to enjoy ubiquitous access to technology, many members of this generation have not experienced a world without ready access to the Internet on some kind of device.
 This is the generation that is entering the job market right now.

 I have personal experience of this generation, I have two daughters currently aged 13 and 15, and I have also been professionally involved in a number of projects focused on Generation Z. I've run sessions teaching UK high school kids how to 'hack' (in the ethical rather than illegal sense of the word) and even younger developers how to code so they would be able to apply their skills in real world scenarios.